A UNESCO World Heritage Site, the volcanic Galapagos Islands are one of the most famous wildlife-watching destinations in the world.

 This biodiversity has made the archipelago a world-renowned location for snorkeling, bird-watching, and hiking in particular.
 In briefing the world on ts decision to select the Galapagos as a World Heritage Site, UNESCO mentioned that part of what makes the Galapagos so unique is the gentle confidence its wildlife has around human visitors.

 The warm beaches of the Galapagos make the destination an attractive spot for those in search of a relaxing vacation.
-Opportunities for wildlife watching, scuba diving, snorkeling, hiking, kayaking, paddle boarding, and surfing, of course, will keep you as busy as you please.
+Opportunities for wildlife, scuba diving, snorkeling, hiking, kayaking, paddle boarding, and surfing, of course, will keep you as busy as you please.

 We offer two different ways to visit the Galapagos: land-based tours and live-aboard cruises.